The Group has published the following documents to guide our actions and improve our performance in areas of Corporate Social Responsibility

 Our EEOI and other environmental and safety KPI data has been measured or calculated in accordance with industry standards, and has been audited by Lloyd's Register Quality Assurance for ISO9001, ISO14001 and OHSAS18001 certification.

-The Chief Executive Officer and, in turn, our Chief Technical Officer, is delegated responsibility by the Board for corporate sustainability.
+The Chief Executive Officer is delegated responsibility by the Board for corporate sustainability.
 In turn, their direct reports have functional responsibility for sustainable business practice in specific areas.
 They include the senior managers of our Fleet & Newbuildings division (including technical operations, fleet personnel and risk, safety & security), our Human Resources & Administration department and our Risk & Governance and Corporate teams.

 Materiality Matrix & Stakeholder Engagement